 “We aim to bring novel clinical trials to these patients and conduct correlative studies to understand factors involved in response to, or resistance to, treatment,” says Anirban Maitra, M.B.B.S., professor of Pathology, co-leader of the Moon Shot and director of the Sheikh Ahmed Center for Pancreatic Cancer Research.

-The newest member of the team is Joseph Herman, M.D., interim division head of Radiation Oncology and an expert in an abbreviated radiation treatment for the pancreas known as stereotactic body radiation therapy (SBRT).
+Through the Moon Shot, MD Anderson experts are looking to improve pancreatic cancer treatment using an abbreviated radiation therapy known as stereotactic body radiation therapy (SBRT).
 SBRT has a similar or sometimes better effect than conventional radiation but is administered over five days instead of six weeks, allowing for shorter stays for MD Anderson’s out-of-town patients.
 The therapy delivers high doses of radiation, using several beams of varying intensities aimed at different angles to precisely target the tumor.

 Learn more about MD Anderson’s team approach to pancreatic cancer in Conquest magazine.